-[The following feature incorporates quotes from my January 15, 1974 conversation with Bruce Springsteen.
-One of the first interview-based articles on him to appear in a national publication, it originally ran in the March 14, 1974 issue of Zoo World.
-Copyright © 1974, 2013 by Jeff Burger.]
+[The following feature incorporates quotes from my Jan.
+15, 1974 conversation with Bruce Springsteen.
+One of the first interview-based articles on him to appear in a national publication, it originally ran in the March 14, 1974 issue of Zoo World.]

 Perhaps you know someone who, at a very early age, proclaimed his intention to become a doctor and, after vanishing into deep study for twenty years, emerged wearing a stethoscope.
 If so, you might be able to imagine the intensity of Bruce Springsteen’s lifelong obsession with music.